Course Code: ts1

 In the English language, spelling and punctuation rules can be a challenge for even the most advanced of learners.
 In this lesson, you'll cover the "guidelines" of the English language and the exceptions to those guidelines.
 You'll also learn about words that sound or are spelled the same.
 The best way to improve your spelling and punctuation is to practice and to read.
 By reading every day, you will expand your vocabulary and your familiarity with English conventions.
 And, reading will help you prepare for the TEAS exam!

-In this lesson, you'll identify patterns of sentence structures; parse, or breakdown a sentence into its component words; and learn about the eight parts of speech.
+In this lesson, you'll identify patterns of sentence structures.
+You'll learn about the eight parts of speech and how to parse, or break down, a sentence into its component words.
 By understanding the components of a sentence—and being able to parse those components—you will learn the tools that will take you one step closer to passing your TEAS exams.
 These tools can be applied to all of your critical readings and in your own writing.